The World Cup of Waste: every nation ranked by rubbish generation

 Only one nation can be the winner of the coveted trophy, and the same can be said for a title a little less in demand - the producer of the most waste.

-Using data from World Bank's What a Waste report, we've created a league table ranking all 32 of the qualified nations by their rubbish generation (Municipal Solid Waste, or MSW) per person per day.
+Using data from World Bank's What a Waste report, we've created a league table ranking all 32 of the qualified nations by their rubbish generation in KG, per person per day.

-At the other end of the table, the South American country Uruguay produces the least waste - just 0.11kgs per person per day.
+At the other end of the table, the South American country Uruguay produces the least waste - just 0.11kgs per person per day, which is the equivalent weight of two referees whistles.

 The global focus on the World Cup offers an opportunity to think about the impact football fans (ourselves included!) can have on the environment.